Art deco design restaurants are returning with flair to interior designers’ projects! More glamorous than ever, take inspiration from our selection:

 2. La Dama (Barcelona)

+The second art deco design restaurants on our list is real eye candy.
 La Damas’ interior resembles some kind of private luxury bar with its bentwood chairs and plush sofas.
 Dark and a little gloomy space were decorated with the use of vintage furniture and beautiful wooden frames.
 A little dramatic colour palette with smokey hues evoke a sense of drama, while the vintage features make guests feel like at home.

 Deep green wallpaper that designers chose for the walls gives the place somewhat of a dramatic vibe, while the orange leather dining chairs and velvet furniture alongside with golden elements make it a truly elegant and glamour space.